Ihongui/11004310_DCIT_205_ASSIGNGMENT1/README.md

 3. Commit your changes and push them to your branch.
 4. Submit a pull request for review.

+## What i have learnt
+1. I have learnt to manage my time well and plan my activities effectively.
+2. I have also learnt about positioning in html (position absolute , and relative)
+3. I have also learnt how to use background images and prevent them from repeating on the webpage.

 Please adhere to the project's coding standards and provide clear and detailed pull request descriptions.